vanblakp/CS5001-Senior-Design/Project-Description.md

 - Henry Stiefel - Computer Science - stiefehw@mail.uc.edu

 ## Project Topic Area
-For our senior design project, we plan on...
+For our senior design project, we plan on developing a video game based on a historical event, namely The Alamo, to not only let players have fun, but also experience a bit of history and learn something too.
+We decided to work with the Unity game engine to keep things relatively simpler to work with and chose to do a 2D top-down style of game for the same reason.